 The digestive tract is sometimes referred to as “the second brain”.
 Consider some of phrases we hear people say frequently:

-“There are butterflies in my stomach.”
+- “There are butterflies in my stomach.”

-“I have a gut feeling.”
+- “I have a gut feeling.”

-“That made me sick to my stomach.”
+- “That made me sick to my stomach.”

-It is important for people with IBD to try and engage in activities that promote relaxation.
-The relaxation response promotes healing an
+It is important for people with IBD to try and engage in activities that promote the relaxation response.
+The relaxation response promotes healing and has an anti-inflammatory effect.
+Relaxation is a function of the “rest-digest-stop-and-think” (parasympathetic) nervous system.
+The “fight-flight-fright” (sympathetic) nervous system promotes the inflammatory response when activated chronically, which we don’t want.

 - Chronic stress, adverse life events, and depression can cause a relapse in patients with IBD

-function, gut flora, mast cell activation, and the hypothalamus mediate the effect of stress on inflammation in IBD
+- Adrenal function, gut flora, mast cell activation, and the hypothalamus mediate the effect of stress on inflammation in IBD

 - The symptoms of IBD may be exacerbated by the effects of stress on gut motility and fluid secretion

-- Light Exercise
+- Light exercise